 by Rohan Douglas, CEO & Jamie Elliott, Development Manager, Risk Architecture (Quantifi)

-In my last blog I cover how CPUs have evolved and how software must leverage both Threading and Vectorization to get the highest performance possible from the latest generation of processors.
+In my last blog I covered how CPUs have evolved and how software must leverage both Threading and Vectorization to get the highest performance possible from the latest generation of processors.
 In this blog I cover the why and what of Vectorization.

 Vectorization is the process of converting an algorithm from operating on a single value at a time to operating on a set of values (vector) at one time.